snowplow/snowplowanalytics.com/_posts/2018-03-21-building-a-model-for-event-data-as-a-graph/index.md

 This model is already a graph, with nodes representing the various entities and relationships between the nodes.

 In a relational database, the relationships between these entities are most often **implicit**: primary and foreign keys are never typed, rarely annotated and often not even enforced.
 A user with knowledge of the domain and the particular data model will be able to say what role each entity plays in the event and how the entities are related to each other.
-But in a graph, relationships are always must first-class constructs.
+But in a graph, relationships are always first-class constructs.
 And, because relationships in graph databases are always **directed**, the roles of the different entities must also be explicit.

 In an RDBMS, a subject and an object will be related by virtue of belonging to the same row (event).
 It is up to the user to decide which entity plays what role; this can cause problems when an event contains multiple entities of the same type but very different significance (e.g. *player one kills player two*).